To write something a person has to put pen to paper or, in my case, fingers to keyboard.

 Then, I let it rest for several days or even weeks before reading again and checking for additional edits needed.
 I have at this point, chucked an entire body of work.
 I have rearranged chapters, I have eliminated chapters.
 I have even eliminated characters.
 Then, I let it rest again.
 And so forth until I am satisfied with the end product.

 Working from an outline tends to limit my creativity.

 I normally write on the fly, having a general idea of where I want the story to go.
 It is like flying an airplane by dead reckoning.
 I can pinpoint the landing as I get closer to my destination.

-I was born in the 1950’s, live in a 122-year-old house in Virginia, I am retired, have an alcoholic brother living in my downstairs bedroom, and spend a great deal of my time writing.
+I was born in the 1950’s, live in a 126-year-old house in Virginia, I am retired and spend a great deal of my time writing.
 I have lived through the Kennedy assassination, civil rights, Neil Armstrong on the moon, and 9/11/2001.
-I have seen the Vietnam war, the war in Middle East, the war on drugs, Star Wars, and the war between men and woman.
+I have seen the Vietnam war, the war in Middle East, the war on drugs, Star Wars, and the war between men and women.
 I have written hundreds of short stories and essays and a handful of novels.
 Only one novel was (self) published and one poem published in a collection.

 I crochet, cook, have a veggie garden, an herb garden, a chicken coop full of chickens and I’m not afraid to try new things.
 I am not sustainable because I live in a city with a city-sized yard.
 Even with all of that, my favorite tool is my keyboard.

 View all posts by KarenPopeWrites